WWXD/WorldWeb-XD/README.md

 We recommend you take some time and make your own board themes and banner to give your board a truly unique feel.
 If you have HTML knowledge, you can even edit the templates to change your board's look more in-depth.

-## Working plugins

-The following plugins have been updated and are known to work with current Blargboard.
-Any other plugins in the repo are probably broken, so don't try using them.

- * CustomUserNameColors
- * ircreport
- * layoutblockstats

 ## How to update your board